 - 1 Select MENU > CHANNEL > 2ND PRIORITY.

+- 2 Select an option:

-- 2 Turn the ENTER dial to the preferred channel.
+- On the radio, turn the SELECT dial to the preferred channel

 - 3 Select OK.

 Switching to Priority Channels

 You can quickly switch between your current working channel and a priority channel.
 When you change to a priority channel, the transmit power is set to high (25 W) automatically, and when you change back to your current channel, the transmit-power setting is restored.